emax-77/Flask-React-basic-setup/README.md

-# How to Create a React + Flask Project with Vite
+# How to Create a basic React + Flask Project with Vite

 ***These settings are for Windows and VS Code and I suppose React is already installed on your computer.***
 ***It is unnecessary to clone, follow the instructions and all will be set on the end.***